 Engagement teams develop the audit plan to address the risks associated with the entity, the audit engagement, and the financial statements as a whole.

 Throughout the audit, engagement teams continually assess risk and how audit findings bear on the audit procedures.
-AuditSystem/2's framework allows partners and professional staff to modify the audit procedures to address issues that arise in the course of the audit.
+The audit approach allows partners and professional staff to modify the audit procedures to address issues that arise in the course of the audit.